 Leading Sports Governance

 This intermediate course focuses on the key role of the leader in sports governance in delivering and supporting effective governance.
 It will benefit those who have begun to establish their governance role or function and are seeking to further their impact.
-Leading Sports Governance is a progression from the Essential Sports Governance course.
+Leading Sports Governance is a progression from the Essential Sports Governance course, though attendance at ESG is not a requirement for those with sufficient knowledge gained from training or experience in their role.
 It addresses core activities and key governance milestones and looks at what it takes to run an effective board.

 Through a combination of teaching and interactive practical exercises, this course develops governance leaders' understanding of key governance processes, effective meetings and decision making, and appreciation of board culture and dynamics.